The 25 best Airbnb investment locations in North America

 Four of the top 25 are located in the state around Nashville and in Sevierville County in the state’s east.
 It seems that this is driven by a relatively high density of attractions in these two locations, with the latter home to major theme parks such as Dollywood, the Island and Anakeesta.

-Rounding out the top 25 are some of North America’s powerhouse locations for internal and international tourism in Las Vegas, Miami and New York.
+Rounding out the top 25 are some of North America’s popular tourist destinations, in Las Vegas, Miami and New York.

 Similar to the situation in Barcelona and Malaga in Spain, Hawaii's short-term rentals may be on the brink of being phased out, so it is wise to proceed with caution.
 This development comes as the state government wrestles with a housing crisis, which was intensified by last year's wildfires on Maui and ongoing issues of overtourism.